mcwachira/fullstack-stack-hotel-booking-app/README.md

 ## Acknowledgments

+I was able to learn how to create a node js app using best practices by following the following gid on github [github](https://github.com/goldbergyoni/nodebestpractices)
 I was able to learn how to create the 3-layer architecture using this wonderful blog post [dev] (https://dev.to/santypk4/bulletproof-node-js-project-architecture-4epf)